lmb-seq/RNA-Seq_utilities/README.md

 Specify the location of the RNA-Seq data

 `-l <FILE>`, `--rRNA_library <FILE>`
-Specify location of the rRNA genome library. i.e. path to the .fa file.
-Default is the C. elegans library.
+Specify location of the rRNA genome library. i.e. path to the *.fa file*.
+Default is the _C. elegans_ library.

 `-s`, `--single_end`
 Flag if RNA-Seq data are single end reads.
 Mutually exclusive with the `-p`/`--paired_end` argument.